gcmt/breeze.vim/README.md

 or [Neobundle](https://github.com/Shougo/neobundle.vim)

 ### Houston, we have a problem
-For any functionality listed below, if it seems that something is not working correctly (e.g. unresponsive commands), run the `BreezeWhatsWrong` command and you will be shown the origin of the problem.
+For any functionality listed below, if it seems that something is not working correctly (e.g. unresponsive commands), run the `BreezeWhatsWrong` command and you will be shown the origin of the problem, usually something related to bad formatted HTML.

 ## Tag jumping
 ![Screenshot](extra/jump.gif "Tag jumping inspired by vim-easymotion")

 As you can see this way of navigating the document is heavily inspired by vim-easymotion.
-To jump to following tags use the command `BreezeJumpF`.
-Use `BreezeJumpB` to jump to preceding tags.
+You can use the command `BreezeJumpF` to jump to following tags and the `BreezeJumpB` command to jump to preceding tags.

 When you run one of the aforementioned commands, Breeze displays colored marks on the tags you can jump to and wait for your choice.